RandyGaul/cute_framework/doc/window/README.md

 # Window

 These functions deal directly with the application's window, such as resizing the window or receiving events for when the window gains or loses focus.
+Most of these functions are intended to be used by polling once per game tick.

 [window_size](https://github.com/RandyGaul/cute_framework/blob/master/doc/window/window_size.md)
 [window_position](https://github.com/RandyGaul/cute_framework/blob/master/doc/window/window_position.md)